How to preview the effect of style changes on work object forms

 Setting the preference

-View.
-Select the skin in the Skin field.
+View and select a skin in the Skin field.
 Click Save.

-Portal and identify a portal.)
+New Portal and select a portal.)

 SmartLayouts affected by skin